AlanBui1/chess-website/index.md

   <br><br><br>
   The Windsor Chess Enrichment program is designed to teach young children how to play and enjoy chess.
-We offer chess classes for students at all skill levels and provide a welcoming and engaging atmosphere for them to play against each other.
+We offer affordable chess classes for students at all skill levels and provide a welcoming and engaging atmosphere for them to play against each other.
 We also provide private lessons to those students that would like more personalized coaching.

 feature_row: